bninamango-personal/Player/README.md

 # Player
-Movimiento de un personaje a traves de la consola de Visual Studio.
+[ESP] Movimiento de un personaje a traves de la consola de Visual Studio.
-Character movement of character in the console of Visual Studio.
+[ING] Character movement of character in the console of Visual Studio.